sam-wheat/Blog/Blog/ClientApp/src/articles/troubleshooting/troubleshooting.md

 // More columns...
 ````

 In the table above the ShipDate column is nullable.
 An argument can be made that the column should be nullable because at the time an order is placed the ship date does not yet exist and cannot be known with certainty.
 That argument is entirely correct and would seem to support the column being nullable.
 But there is a deeper issue here, and that is that the ShipDate column does not belong on the ORDERS table.
-It belongs on the SHIPMENTS table and it should not be nullable.
-That is how you use a nullable column check to find a design error in your database.
+It belongs on a SHIPMENTS table and it should not be nullable.
+The only flag that calls for further investigation is the fact that the ShipDate column is nullable.

 <div style="background-color:lightblue;padding:12px;margin:10px;">
 Tip: If you created a script file of your database you can use <a href="https://notepad-plus-plus.org">Notepad++</a> to quickly find NULL columns.
 Open your file in Notepad++ and press Ctrl+F. Paste this into the "Find what" box: <code>(\) NULL)|(\] NULL)</code>.
 Set Search Mode to Regualar expression, then click "Find All in Current Document".